Park MGM: Hotels

-Hotel32 opened on August 10, 2009, and was aimed at a higher-end clientele compared to the Monte Carlo, with room rates going up to $6,000 per night.
+Following the 2008 fire, the 32nd floor was stripped down in order to repair water damage.
+The entire floor was renovated and rebranded as Hotel32.
+A renovation of the floor had already been planned at the time of the fire, and the incident prompted a complete rebuild.
+Hotel32 opened on August 10, 2009.
+Deemed a hotel-within-a-hotel, it was aimed at a higher-end clientele compared to the Monte Carlo, with room rates going up to $6,000 per night.
 The hotel had 50 rooms, including suites and penthouses.
 Rooms featured an assistant, limo service, and Wii gaming consoles.
 The floor also included Lounge32, overlooking CityCenter.
-Hotel32 was removed during the resort's conversion into Park MGM.

-As part of the Park MGM project, the top four floors were rebranded as NoMad Las Vegas through a partnership with the Sydell Group, which owned the NoMad hotel in New York City.
+The Park MGM conversion removed Hotel32 for a new hotel-within-a-hotel.
+The top four floors were rebranded as NoMad Las Vegas through a partnership with the Sydell Group, which owned the NoMad hotel in New York City.
 Discussions with Sydell had been ongoing for three years before the partnership was announced in 2016.
 NoMad Las Vegas had a soft opening on October 12, 2018, and most of its amenities were fully operational a month later.

-The Park MGM property has a total of 2,993 rooms, including 293 at NoMad Las Vegas.
-The latter is considered separate from Park MGM, with its own lobby and pool.
-NoMad rooms were designed to resemble urban apartments, and are higher priced compared with those at Park MGM.
-The hotel includes a ground level casino, bar, and restaurant.
-The NoMad's casino features the only high-limit gaming area on the property, and a Tiffany glass ceiling was retained from when the area operated as part of the Monte Carlo.
+NoMad was considered separate from Park MGM, with its own lobby and pool.
+NoMad rooms were designed to resemble urban apartments, and were higher priced compared with those at Park MGM.
+The hotel included a ground level casino, bar, and restaurant.
+The NoMad's casino featured the only high-limit gaming area on the property, and a Tiffany glass ceiling was retained from when the area operated as part of the Monte Carlo.

+NoMad Las Vegas was rebranded The Reserve at Park MGM on December 17, 2025.
+The Park MGM property has a total of 2,993 rooms, including 293 at The Reserve.